 Our main CSA season runs 22 weeks, June – November.
-The 2018 season is estimated to start the first week of June however, this date is weather-dependent.
-There were some years we started the season in the 2nd week of June.
+The 2019 season is estimated to start the first week of June however, this date is weather-dependent.
+Some years we have started the season in the 2nd week of June.
 A CSA membership means you purchase a share of our harvest for the entire 22-week season.
-Whether you choose to pick up your share weekly or every other week, is up to you.
 Each farm’s CSA program is different, so while the following text is long, please take the time to read it thoroughly.
 We want you to be pleased with your CSA membership, so it is important that you understand how our CSA works before you finalize your application.

 Once you have read all about us, and what to expect from the CSA season, it is very simple to become a member:

 - Access the Member Assembler to begin your CSA application. *Please use the email address where you would like to receive weekly updates and/or other important communications from us.

 - Choose your membership type and pickup location.

 - Sit back and think about all the delicious things you will be eating this Summer and Fall.
 We look forward to supplying you with exceedingly fine produce and getting to know you this year.
-Thank you for supporting your local farmer!
+Thank you for supporting your local farmers and farming community!

 Section 1.
 Welcome to Vollmecke Orchards & CSA

 We are very glad that you are interested in becoming a member of Vollmecke Orchards’ CSA program!
 Community Supported Agriculture (CSA) is more than customers stopping by to purchase produce from us—it is a commitment between our farm and our members.
 You may wonder why our registration opens several months before the upcoming season begins.
 Winter is when we are ordering seed, planning for the upcoming growing year, and purchasing supplies in anticipation of the new season.
 We need to know how many members we are growing for months before the season actually begins.
 Your early membership fees go toward covering these costs.
 Memberships are limited, please sign up early to secure the location and day of the week you prefer.